 - achieve improved range of motion, preferably at least 90 degrees of flexion required for normal walking and climbing stairs

 At this point you should be well on the road to recovery.
 You may be able to walk a couple of blocks without any type of assistive device and engage in other basic activities that require physical exertion, including driving, housekeeping, and shopping.
 Your PT will be monitoring your exercises and perhaps modifying them as your knee improves and you’re able to move it more freely.
 These might include:

 This period is crucial for long-term success.
-Your commitment to a exercise and rehab plan will play a key role in determining how quickly you return to a normal lifestyle and how effectively your knee works in the future.
+Your commitment to an exercise and rehab plan will play a key role in determining how quickly you return to a normal lifestyle and how well your knee works in the future.

 Goals by Week 11:

 You should notice gradual and continuing improvement in your knee during this period.
-As time goes on, pain should subside and, in most cases, after a year you should feel at or near 100 percent.
+As time goes on, pain should subside.
+In most cases, you should feel at or near 100 percent after a year.
 However, it’s important to stay in touch with your medical team and have periodical check-ups to ensure that the knee is continuing to work properly.
-If at any point you feel pain, swelling, stiffness, or unusual movement in your knee, do not delay checking in with your surgeon.
+Do not wait to check with your surgeon if at any point you feel pain, swelling, stiffness, or unusual movement in your knee.

 Of course, every person is different and recovery periods can vary, depending on a number of factors.
 A typical full recovery from a total knee replacement is three to 12 months.
 However, know that the harder you work rehabbing, the more likely you are to enjoy a faster and fuller recovery.